 Long-range financing has been important to public broadcasting from the very beginning.
 There are three key reasons why Congress commits funding for the Corporation for Public Broadcasting (CPB) two years in advance.
 The advance appropriation:

 - Insulates CPB from politically motivated interference with programming;

 - Allows public media stations to use this commitment of federal dollars to leverage critical investments from state and local governments, universities, businesses, foundations — and most importantly, their viewers and listeners; and

 - Provides adequate lead time for the production of major programming.

-For 35 years, Congress has supported advance appropriations for CPB to help insulate CPB from politically motivated interference with programming.
+For nearly 50 years, Congress has supported advance appropriations for CPB to help insulate CPB from politically motivated interference with programming.
 The House Commerce Committee report accompanying the 1975 bill stated that advance funding “would go a long way toward eliminating both the risk of and the appearance of undue interference with and control of public broadcasting … and will minimize the possibility of any government scrutiny of or influence on programming that might occur in the course of the usual annual budgetary, authorization, and appropriation process.”
 The two-year buffer makes such influence less likely to occur because funding for the next two years is already secured.